rahonalab/icinga2-docker/README.md

 1. Key-Features:
    - icinga2
-   - auto-setup as a satellite from master
+   - auto-setup as a satellite or a master, you choose!
    - icingacli
    - icingaweb2
    - icingaweb2-pnp4nagios module